What to Take on a Picnic (a Packing Checklist with PDF)

-In this Article on Things to Pack for a Picnic You Will Learn:
+In this Article on Things to Take on a Picnic You Will Learn:

 1. Essential picnic items